Oil Rig Fire Attorneys

 In 2010, the incident of the Deepwater Horizon resulted in 11 fatalities and many others injured.
 Our firm stood by some of the families who had lost their loved ones and the individuals who had been harmed in this tragic accident, providing exemplary representation as they sought compensation.
 As a qualified team of lawyers, we are well-versed on what is involved in these types of cases and can provide the kind of legal counsel you need to obtain the restitution you deserve.

 Injured in an Oil Rig Fire?
-Dedicated Attorneys Advocating for You.
+Put Leading Offshore Injury Attorneys on Your Side.

 Also known as blowouts, oil rig fires are one of the most dangerous types of explosions in the industry.
 In the process of drilling for oil or gas, the rig goes into pockets of gas that are embedded in sealed-off layers of rock.
 While the gas has been sealed off, it has built up an incredible pressure.
 Oil rigs keep the drilling hole full of dense fluid or drilling mud to handle this pressure.
 When the weight of the mud or drilling fluid cannot hold back the pressure, natural gas, oil, or water can "blowout" to the surface and cause a fire or explosion.